 Some of the more problematic groups and species of indoor molds are Aspergillus, Chaetomium, Penicillium, Fusarium, Cladosporium, Mucor and Stachybotrys.

 There are certainly others and a really good site to visit if you need specifics on different mold groups and the relevant species nested within each group is https://www.moldbacteria.com/mold-types.html.

 It is important to note that molds are common in our homes, schools, and businesses.
 Each individual can and will react differently to allergens in the air that are associated with mold spores.

 It is when moisture or humidity is added to an environment in which mold spores are present, in which they will thrive and colonization begins.

 Mold plays a vital part in assisting Mother Nature in the breakdown of cellulose materials such as dead leaves, tree branches, fallen trees and other organic matter.

 However, it will not simply disappear on its own unless it is properly removed and the conditions surrounding it have been changed that are not conducive to its growth.

 For ourselves and loved ones, any suspect mold issues may need to be addressed as quickly as possible.
 We hope that you enjoy this site and what it has to offer on Removing Black Mold.

-In future posts, we will be exploring the facts and/or myths surrounding black mold and how it effects all of us in our homes – our place of business and in our health.
+In future posts, we will be exploring the facts and/or myths surrounding black mold and how it affects all of us in our homes - our place of business and in our health.